 - Pastors write a sermon editorial for our weekly Footsteps to Follow column in the Williamsport Sun Gazette.

-- Pre Lenten Services - This is an annual opportunity for Christians from around the county to worship our Lord together, to pray together and to get to know each other better.
+- Ecumenical Worship Services - These are opportunities for Christians from around the county to worship our Lord together, to pray together and to get to know each other better.
 The speaker, liturgists and providers of music for this evening service are chosen to reflect the diversity of our county.
+Most recently they have been done before Lent or at Ascension on a county level.
+Area Ministeriums provide opportunities at other times throughout the year (see below).

 - Worship Services held by Ministeriums - This is an opportunity for Christians from around your neighborhood to worship our Lord together, to pray together and to get to know each other better.
 There are many Ministeriums in our county (Link to resources page) who traditionally join together at Thanksgiving, Good Friday, for Lenten Services and other times during the year.